 Recreation in Prosser

 If you are imagining a visit to Prosser, or even a permanent stay, then imagine trees everywhere, planted by the locals over the two centuries since the area was settled.
-Imagine vineyards that produce some of the best wine in Washington, and a temperate climate that invites you to sit on the back porch and relax a while.
-The temperature dips down below freezing at night in the winter, so be prepared to spend January evenings snuggled up in your favorite blanket in front of the fire.
+Imagine vineyards that produce some of the best wine in Washington and a temperate climate that invites you to sit on the back porch and relax for a while.
+The temperature dips below freezing at night in the winter, so be prepared to spend January evenings snuggling up in your favorite blanket in front of the fire.

 Touring Prosser Wines

-Another great wine tour is the Yakima Valley Wine Tours, which include Alexandria Nicole Cellars as well as multiple other vineyards in the area.
+Another top wine tour is the Yakima Valley Wine Tour, which includes Alexandria Nicole Cellars as well as multiple other vineyards in the area.
 Take a look at several of these beautiful vineyards and sample some of the wines they produce from the safety of a guided tour.
-Visit Chinook Wines, Cowan Vineyards, CR Sandidge Wines, Hinzerling, Hogue Cellars, Kestrol Vinters, Manchego Real, Pontin Del Roza, Snoqualmie Winery, The Wine Loft, Thurston Wofe, Vineheart Winery, Willow Crest Winery, and/or Yakima River Winery on your guided tour.#idx-price-bar#
+Visit Chinook Wines, Cowan Vineyards, CR Sandidge Wines, Hinzerling, Hogue Cellars, Kestrel Vinters, Manchego Real, Pontin Del Roza, Snoqualmie Winery, The Wine Loft, Thurston Wolfe, Vineheart Winery, Willow Crest Winery, and/or Yakima River Winery on your guided tour.

 Parks and Outdoor Activities

 For a nice place to take a picnic lunch, check out Prosser Rotary Pathway Park.
 This park is located at the corner of Wine Country Road and Nunn Road and contains a gazebo, flowers, picnic tables, and concrete walkways.
 It is the beginning of the paved Centennial Pathway that leads to Grandview city and on to Sunnyside City, Washington.